resline/swagger-ui/README.md

 [![gzip size](https://img.shields.io/bundlephobia/minzip/swagger-ui.svg?label=gzip%20size)](https://bundlephobia.com/package/swagger-ui)

 ## Introduction
-[Swagger UI](https://swagger.io/tools/swagger-ui/) allows anyone — be it your development team or your end consumers — to visualize and interact with the API’s resources without having any of the implementation logic in place.
-It’s automatically generated from your OpenAPI (formerly known as Swagger) Specification, with the visual documentation making it easy for back end implementation and client side consumption.
+[Swagger UI](https://swagger.io/tools/swagger-ui/) allows anyone — be it your development team or your end consumers — to visualize and interact with the API's resources without having any of the implementation logic in place.
+It's automatically generated from your OpenAPI (formerly known as Swagger) Specification, with the visual documentation making it easy for back end implementation and client side consumption.

+### Key Features

+- **Enterprise-Grade Security**: Enhanced authentication, OWASP compliance, and comprehensive security hardening
+- **Full Internationalization**: Complete i18n/l10n support with English and Spanish translations
+- **Performance Monitoring**: Built-in monitoring with Prometheus, Grafana, and ELK stack integration
+- **Accessibility Compliant**: WCAG 2.1 AA compliance for inclusive user experiences
+- **Modern UI/UX**: Dark/light theme toggle with improved user interface
+- **Production-Ready**: Docker deployment with security best practices and monitoring

 ## General
 **👉🏼 Want to score an easy open-source contribution?** Check out our [Good first issue](https://github.com/swagger-api/swagger-ui/issues?q=is%3Aissue+is%3Aopen+label%3A%22Good+first+issue%22) label.